sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 git push
 ```

+``If you set up a Webhook`` in the previous lab, you should see the build automatically starting.
+Take a look at the lower terminal window and you should see ``vote-app-2-build    1/1     Running``.

  - ``Warning: If you DID NOT set up a webhook in the previous lab, trigger a new build manually``:

 ```execute